Additonal Info Links

 One of the unique aspects of orienteering is that it can be a sport for life, because it can be enjoyed by anyone, regardless of age or experience.
 The competitive athlete can experience the exhilaration of running through the woods at top speed, while the non-competitive orienteer can enjoy the forest at a more leisurely pace.
 Most orienteering events provide courses for all levels from beginner to advanced.
 The sport has can also be adapted for small children and people in wheelchairs.
 At provincial, national and international competitions, orienteering courses are classified into numerous age categories, therefore it is possible to stay competitive regardless of your age.
 Some orienteers stay active in the sport well into their seventies and eighties!

 If you love maps, exploring, or the great outdoors, try orienteering.
 You’ll be hooked for life!
 Contact a club in your area – and they will be able to get you started.
-For some helpful videos to introduce orienteering, check out the 10 elements of Orienteering (courtesy of the Irish Orienteering Association)
+For some helpful information including videos to learn more about how to get into orienteering and the skills involved, check out the Learn Orienteering website.